dfriedenberger/flashcard/README.md

 # flashcard
-Flashcard-Page for using external Flaschcards
+Flashcard-Page for using external Flashcards